-3.2 Sampling
+3.2 Sampling Strategy

-Scope of fieldwork which consists of forest land is formed by evaluating as a result of following items:
+Scope of fieldwork is formed by evaluating as a result of following items:

-- the effects of the pylon points or the route of the wires, - of the resulting potential for economic displacement, - the restriction of livelihood activity only during short-term construction
+- the effects of the pylon points or the route of the wires, - of the resulting potential for economic displacement, and - the restriction of agricultural activity only during short-term construction and the continuation of agriculture in the easement areas.

-It is evident that both private and Treasury land are excluded from the construction process.
-Consequently, a semi-structured interview was conducted with the mukhtar of Beybaş village, located in proximity to the ETL construction, with the objective of comprehending the prevailing circumstances and potential impact.
+Both private and Treasury lands will be included in the construction process.
+However, due to uncertainty on the route of the ETL construction, only a semi-structured interview was conducted with the mukhtar of Fındıklı neighbourhood, which is located near the construction of the ETL, to understand the existing conditions and potential impacts.